DavisPL-Teaching/119/lecture4/README.md

         More topics will be added after next week!

     + Please ask questions at the OH and discussion section and on Piazza!

+- I have to leave class right at 4pm today - I will end class 5 minutes early (3:55) in case there are questions after class.

 Plan for today: